 In the pools, SF is stored in a compact rack with the capacity of 682 positions.
 SF pool also contains 17 positions for hermetically sealed containers for damaged SF storage.
+Damaged SF will be managed during the decommissioning of the NPP after 2035.
 Depending on the number of removed FAs in the annual reactor cycle, the pools enable to store SF for a period of at least 7 years.
 In case of emergency fuel removal from the core or during a reactor pressure vessel inspection, however, a reserve rack is inserted into the SF pool.